-Starting with this speech, explore how far Shakespeare presents Caesar as a weak leader.
+Starting with this speech, explore how far Shakespeare presents Antony as a loyal friend to Caesar.

-- how Shakespeare presents Caesar in this extract - how far Shakespeare presents Caesar as a weak leader in the play as a whole.
+- how far Shakespeare presents Antony as a loyal friend to Caesar in this speech - how far Shakespeare presents Antony as a loyal friend to Caesar in the play as a whole.